 Choose a well-made innerspring or foam mattress, or add a foam mattress topper to your innerspring mattress for additional support.
 You can also alter your sleep position or use pillows to keep your spine neutral.

-The best position for sleeping is on your back.
+The optimal sleeping position is on your back.
+This evenly distributes weight across the widest surface of your body, minimizing pressure points and ensuring proper alignment of your internal organs.
 The worst position for sleeping is on your stomach due to the unnatural position of your neck.
-Sleeping on your back evenly distributes weight across the widest surface of your body, minimizing pressure points and ensuring proper alignment of your internal organs.

-Some evidence suggests that habitually sleeping on one side on an ill-fitting mattress may contribute to muscle imbalance, pain, and in some cases, scoliosis.
+Some evidence suggests that habitually sleeping on one side on an ill-fitting mattress may contribute to muscle imbalance and pain.
 Always sleeping on the same side suspends the middle of your body between your hips and shoulders, the broadest parts of the trunk.
 Place a pillow between your knees as shown below to keep hips, pelvis and spine aligned.

-Whichever sleep position you choose, position your pillow beneath your head and neck, and not your shoulders.
-If you sleep on your back, make sure the pillow fills the space between your neck and the mattress to maintain your head in neutral position, as illustrated below.
+Whichever sleep position you choose, put your pillow beneath your head and neck, but not your shoulders.
+If you sleep on your back, make sure the pillow fills the space between your neck and the mattress to maintain a neutral position, as illustrated below.
 If you sleep on your side, use a thicker pillow, also shown below.